fbpx

 We’ve got some tips for each, so let’s dive right in.

 We always check Airbnb when looking for accommodation around the world.
-Whether you’re looking for a really unique rental or accommodation that’s cheaper than typical hotels, Airbnb is usually a good option.
+Whether you’re looking for a really unique rental or accommodation that feels more like a home than a hotel, Airbnb is usually a good option.

 Our top tips for booking accommodation with Airbnb: